meisterhi/se1-bestellsystem/c3-customer-tests/README.md

     }
 ```

-Create test methods for **exception test cases** constructing
+Create test methods for **exception test cases** attempting to construct
-objects with empty or `null` name arguments:
+objects from empty or `null` name arguments:

-- test case 130: `Customer c1 = new Customer("");` -
+- test case 130: `Customer c1 = new Customer("");`
-    the exptected outcome is that an `IllegalArgumentException` is thrown
+    - the exptected outcome is that an `IllegalArgumentException` is thrown
         by the constructor with message: `"name empty"`.

-- test case 131: `Customer c1 = new Customer(null);` -
+- test case 131: `Customer c1 = new Customer(null);`
-    the exptected outcome is that an `IllegalArgumentException` is thrown
+    - the exptected outcome is that an `IllegalArgumentException` is thrown
         by the constructor with message: `"name null"`.

 ```java
     /*